ASUMRenterCenter/UM-Referrals/README.md

 A finished product should include a web app usable by students and community members, a form where agencies can update their information, and documentation that ensures that the web app can be used after students have moved on.

-The web app should use standards recognized in the field of Information and Referral, such as AIRS style for listings and the Human Services Data Standard from Open Referral.
-Listings should be organized according to a taxonomy, such as Open Eligibility.
+The web app should use standards recognized in the field of Information and Referral, such as [AIRS style](https://www.airs.org/i4a/pages/index.cfm?pageid=3362) for listings and the [Human Services Data Specification from Open Referral](https://github.com/openreferral/specification).
+Listings should be organized according to a taxonomy, such as [Open Eligibility](https://github.com/ASUMRenterCenter/openeligibility).

 The documentation for this project should be written in a way that is easy for a lay person to understand, and should be published in a format that is easy to update, such as a wiki.
 Instructional videos are a plus.